On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Related Works

 \section{Related Works}

-\textbf{Related to least-square loss:} \cite{blobaum2018cause, blobaum2019analysis} address the problem of inferring the causal relation between two variables using least-square loss under the modularity property, i.e., the independence between the function and the distribution of cause. \cite{peters2014identifiability} prove the full identifiability of the linear Gaussian structural equation in case that all noise variables have the same variance.
+\textbf{Related to least-square loss:} Bl{\"o}baum et al. \cite{blobaum2019analysis} address the problem of inferring the causal relation between two variables using least-square loss under the modularity property, i.e., the independence between the function and the distribution of cause.
+Peters et al. \cite{peters2014identifiability} prove the full identifiability of the linear Gaussian structural equation in the case that all noise variables have the same variance, which can be recovered by the least-square loss in our analysis.
+Loh et al. \cite{lincausalbyinverse} prove the identification of a linear Gaussian structural causal model with known noise variances.

-\textbf{Related to NOTEARS:} \cite{yu2019dag} proposes an alternative characterization of acyclicity and utilizes a generative model to learn the nonlinear causal structure. \cite{ng2019graph} utilizes a graph autoencoder framework to extend the linear SCM to nonlinear SCM. \cite{ng2019masked} extends to nonlinearity by putting the weighted matrix on the first layer of MLP. \cite{lachapelle2019gradient} expresses weighted matrix by neural network paths to deal with the nonlinear case. \cite{zheng2020learning} proposes a more general acyclicity constraint based on partial derivatives to support nonlinear models.